 We should note that in this period, there are some REIT IPO that have performed better.
 They showed higher than forecast revenue and income distribution growth.

-Active investment in individual stocks / REITs require a certain level of effort and conscientiousness in order to grow your wealth and provide an income.
-More so, the effort and conscientiousness is also to prevent our net wealth from being impaired.
+Active investment in individual stocks / REITs requires a certain level of effort and conscientiousness in order to grow your wealth and provide an income.
+More so, the effort and conscientiousness are also to prevent our net wealth from being impaired.

 An IPO’s narrative may sound very enticing but perhaps it would be better we hold our horses and observe & assess the manager’s quality and the operating environment.